vibansal/med263/practical_week4.md

 grep -E "synonymous_variant" KMT2D.ExAc.simplified.csv | awk '{ if ($8 ==  "38/54") print; }' | wc -l
 ```

 Is the missense_variant:synonymous_variant ratio for Exon 38 smaller than that for the entire gene?
+Is the difference statistically significant?

 This type of analysis can be used to prioritize specific regions of genes that are depleted of missense variants in normal individuals and are likely to harbor disease-causing mutations.
 For more details, you can read this paper: https://www.biorxiv.org/content/10.1101/148353v1